Amicht/soccer-Rest-API/readme.md

     For example: `/api/players/filter?team=Barcelona&minGoals=10&pos=F`

-    Will return an array containing field (F) players from Barcelona that scored 10 goals or more
+    Will return an array containing forward (F) players from Barcelona that scored 10 goals or more

 ### team